Faculty of Music

 KEY STAGE 3

-In Key Stage 3 student’s complete semesters on Performing, World Music, Ground Bass Composition, Popular Songs, Freedom, Protest and Peace Songs, Film Music, Classical and Romantic Music and Film Music.
+In Key Stage 3 student’s complete semesters on Performing, World Music, Ground Bass Composition, Popular Songs, The Blues, Bollywood, Classical and Romantic Music and Film Music.
 Ukulele Skills, Dance Music, Jazz and Improvisation, Music and Identity.
 Through studying these topics students develop their performance skills, with a focus on singing, keyboard and guitar, as well as their composition, listening, and appraising skills.
 Students also develop their knowledge of music history and understanding of music theory.

 KEY STAGE 4